Handling Recurring Payments

 - Add an

-0. Set the value of the
+9, inclusive.
+Set the value of each field to

 - Add an

-L_BILLINGAGREEMENTDESCRIPTIONn field to correspond to the
+L_BILLINGAGREEMENTDESCRIPTIONn field to correspond to each

 L_BILLINGAGREEMENTDESCRIPTION0=Time Magazine subscription